klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 #### AccountKeyPublic

 `AccountKeyPublic` is a class representing [AccountKeyPublic](https://docs.klaytn.com/klaytn/design/accounts#accountkeypublic).
+It is used for accounts having one public key.

 ##### Variables